 If you open credit as joint borrowers, these shared accounts will show up on both of your credit reports.
 This means that if you and your spouse establish a good credit history on a joint account, his or her credit score can increase.
 When you and your spouse open accounts together, the bank, landlord or cell phone provider may review both of your credit histories and make decisions based on your credit scores and your available income.

 According to Navy Federal Credit Union experts, one step that may improve your credit is getting a credit card with features you like.
 The next step is holding on to that card for years.
 The length of your credit history is a factor in credit scores.

-If your spouse gets a new card, makes payments on time and keeps the balance low, his or her credit score will get better in time.
-Prepaid cards don’t help credit, so look for a secured card if your spouse doesn’t qualify for a standard credit card on his or her own.
+If your spouse gets a new card, makes payments on time and keeps the balance low, their credit score will get better in time.
+Prepaid cards don’t help credit, so look for a secured card if your spouse doesn’t qualify for a standard credit card on their own.
 With this type of “secured” arrangement, you work with the card provider and make a deposit into a bank account that acts as security for whatever is charged on the card.

 You can also add your spouse to your card as an authorized user.
-Your positive credit record may help his or her scores, but it won't lower your own.
+Your positive credit record may help their score, but it won't lower your own.
 Make sure neither of you drive the balance up too high, because your credit scores may also depend on how much money you owe in relation to your available credit.

 To make borrowing easier in your future together, start talking about credit scores with your spouse now.
 Your future family will thank you.

 - Talk with your spouse about a money-management strategy that works for both of you.

 - Get your free credit report so that you can have an open conversation with your spouse about both of your credit scores.

 - Explore Navy Federal's credit cards, and consider opening a joint card to build credit with your spouse.